- SIPEF

 No Deforestation

-Natural forests store large amounts of carbon and host the vast majority of the world's terrestrial species.
-They are also important for the livelihoods of millions of people that are members of indigenous and local communities.
-One of the most significant impacts linked with deforestation is that it is accelerating climate and biodiversity breakdown.
-Deforestation can also have destructive effects on soils, causing erosion and desertification.
+Natural forests are critical carbon sinks and host the vast majority of the world's terrestrial biodiversity.
+They also play an important role in supporting the livelihoods of millions of people, particularly indigenous and local communities.
+Deforestation is one of the most significant drivers of climate change and biodiversity loss, and it can lead to long term soil degradation, including causing erosion and desertification, resulting in lasting impacts on ecosystems and agricultural productivity.
 To address these issues and impacts, SIPEF has made the below commitments that apply to both its own operations and to those of its suppliers.

 Monitoring Activities